mreidy88/yes-were-open/README.md

 # yes-were-open
 ### Overview
-Yes, we're open is a web app that will allow small resturants and business owners advertise to the public that they are open for business during this trying time.
+Yes, we're open is a web app that will allow small restaurants and business owners advertise to the public that they are open for business during this trying time.

 ### Wireframes